Shea Ralph: Vanderbilt

 On April 13, 2021, Ralph was named the Vanderbilt Commodores' sixth women's basketball head coach.

-Prior to Ralph’s appointment, Vanderbilt had, as described by The Tennessean, “a winning tradition that includes 27 NCAA Tournament appearances, four Elite Eight and one Final Four “.
+Prior to Ralph's appointment, Vanderbilt had, as described by The Tennessean, “a winning tradition that includes 27 NCAA Tournament appearances, four Elite Eight and one Final Four“.
 However, that tradition did not extend to the recent history, as the program had not been to an NCAA tournament since 2014.
 The Final Four appearance was under Jim Foster more than two decades prior in 1993.
 Vanderbilt replaced Foster with Melanie Balcomb, who had early success, including reaching the NCAA Sweet 16 twice, but failed to make the tournament in her final two years.
 Vanderbilt then hired Stephanie White, but her teams did not make a single NCAA tournament.

-Ralph’s first two seasons with Vanderbilt were inauspicious, finishing 13^{th} and 12^{th} in the SEC respectively and an under .500 record.
+Ralph's first two seasons with Vanderbilt were inauspicious, finishing 13th and 12th in the SEC respectively and an under .500 record.
 One bright note in 2022 was an invitation to the 2022 Women's National Invitation Tournament, winning the first two games and making it to the third round.

-Ralph’s third season was a significant step forward.
+Ralph's third season was a significant step forward.
 The team won 23 games against 10 losses, an improvement of 11 wins over the prior season.
 The Commodores were 9 – 7 in conference play, their first winning conference season in over a decade.
 Vanderbilt earned an invitation to the postseason NCAA tournament with a game against Columbia as part of the First Four.
-They won the game against Columbia 72 – 68 but then dropped their first round game against Baylor.
+They won the game against Columbia 72 – 68 but then dropped their first-round game against Baylor.

-Ralph’s fourth season ended with a disappointing overtime loss in the first round of the NCAA tournament, but it featured back to back 20 win seasons for the first time in a decade.
+Ralph's fourth season ended with a disappointing overtime loss in the first round of the NCAA tournament, but it featured back to back 20 win seasons for the first time in a decade.
 More notably, Vanderbilt notched two significant wins against in-state rival Tennessee.
-The first, described by NCAA as “In a dramatic, down-to-the-wire thriller, Vanderbilt (15-4, 2-3 SEC) stunned Tennessee (15-3, 3-3 SEC) 71-70, clinching its first home win over the Volunteers since Jan.12, 2014”.
+The first, described by NCAA as “In a dramatic, down-to-the-wire thriller, Vanderbilt (15–4, 2–3 SEC) stunned Tennessee (15–3, 3–3 SEC) 71–70, clinching its first home win over the Volunteers since Jan.12, 2014”.
 They followed this up by knocking Tennessee out of the SEC tournament in the first round, resulting in two wins against Tennessee in the same season for the first time in their history.